Knowledgebase: Installation

 Uninstallation of 64-bit MS Office:

-The Control Panel is opened; click "Program and Features" to uninstall MS Office 64-bit.
+The Control Panel is opened; click "Programs and Features" to uninstall MS Office 64-bit.

 MS Office 2010: